robotcodedev/robotcode/docs/cli/config.md

 Type: Optional[bool]

-The profile should be detached."
+The profile should be detached.
 Detached means it is not inherited from the main profile.

 ## [profile].enabled